monkeytypegame/monkeytype-bot/README.md

 # monkey-bot
-Discord bot for monkey-type written in Discord.js
+Discord bot for monkeytype written in Discord.js